opteron-coin/opteron/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package astrald/astral-qt for Debian-based Linux systems.
-If you compile astrald/astral-qt yourself, there are some useful files here.
+This directory contains files used to package opterond/opteron-qt for Debian-based Linux systems.
+If you compile opterond/opteron-qt yourself, there are some useful files here.

-## astral: URI support ##
+## opteron: URI support ##

-astral-qt.desktop  (Gnome / Open Desktop)
+opteron-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install astral-qt.desktop
+	sudo desktop-file-install opteron-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your astral-qt binary to `/usr/bin` and the `../../share/pixmaps/astral128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your opteron-qt binary to `/usr/bin` and the `../../share/pixmaps/opteron128.png` to `/usr/share/pixmaps`

-astral-qt.protocol (KDE)
+opteron-qt.protocol (KDE)